Fellowships

 Fellowships for External Faculty

 External fellowships are intended primarily for individuals currently teaching in or affiliated with an academic institution, but independent scholars may apply.
-Faculty fellowships are awarded across the spectrum of academic ranks (assistant, associate, and full professor) and a goal of the selection process is to create a diverse community of scholars.
-Applicants who are members of traditionally under-represented groups are encouraged to apply.
+Faculty fellowships are awarded across the spectrum of academic ranks (assistant, associate, and full professor).
+The selection process intends to create a community of scholars from diverse institutions, roles, experiences and perspectives.
+Applications are open to any and all candidates that meet the below requirements.
+We welcome and encourage applicants of all identities and backgrounds.
 There are no citizenship requirements for these fellowships; non-U.S. nationals are welcome to apply.
 Awards are made from an applicant pool of approximately 350.

 More Information